- Information for:

 Visa and Passport

-You will be required to have a valid passport, good for one year after you return to the US after the program.
+You will be required to have a valid passport, good for 6 months after you return to the US after the program.
+Visa now required (cost approximately $8).

 If you have any further questions or concerns, please contact us at firstname.lastname@example.org.